 Occasionally, you would find that ADB is not recognizing your Android device.
 When this happens, you cannot perform any actions from your computer on your device.
 Fixing this issue is sometimes difficult as you are not sure what is causing it.

-Fortunately, the following guide covers multiple tips for you to get around this ADB problem.
+Fortunately, the following guide covers multiple tips for you to get around ADB not detecting device problem.

-While there are several reasons why ADB is not working on your device, the following are some of the common reasons that prevent ADB from functioning the way it should.
+While there are several reasons why ADB devices not showing, the following are some of the common reasons that prevent ADB from functioning the way it should.

 One of the possible reasons why your computer shows ADB is not recognized is that you have not defined an environment variable for this utility on your machine.
 Your computer is having trouble finding the ADB program and so it throws the aforementioned error.

 It might be that you have added an environment variable for ADB to your system but the original path of the toolkit has changed.
 When this happens, your computer again experiences issues finding the ADB file.

 Now that you know the possible causes of the issue, take a look at some of the ways you can fix the issue and get ADB to work on your computer.

 One of the many ways to fix it when ADB is not working is to update the ADB toolkit that you have installed on your computer.
 It might be that you have downloaded your toolkit long ago and there have been newer versions patching issues that existed in the older versions.
 Updating ADB is as easy as clicking a few options.